ospalh/anki-addons/pages/Somebody elses problem.md

 [somebody else’s problem](http://hitchhikers.wikia.com/wiki/Somebody_Else%27s_Problem_field).

-On AnkiWeb and AnkiDroid (and AnkiMobile), the template is unknown and default behaviour is to show the text without modification – the field becomes visible again.
+On AnkiWeb and AnkiDroid (and AnkiMobile), the template is unknown and default behavior is to show the text without modification – the field becomes visible again.

 This is only needed for audio/video files.
 Text or images can be